 The best way to successful market on social media is to get to know the target audience well.
 However, after determining the right audience, we can create a strategy and add value to the brand.

 Social media is undoubtedly the fastest way to reach them because they spend most of their days online and on mobile platforms.

 So how can we capture this generation?
 Considering that the generation Y is a swift and fast-breaking generation, we need to pay attention to the fact that our brand is dynamic on social media.

 Continuing to keep track of something they love for months means losing them.

-The fact that they stick to the brands they like, we should go with all the social media channels of our brand.
-The way through the heart of Y Generation is plenty of campaigns and plenty of gifts.
+They stick to the brands they like on all social media channels.
+The way to the heart of the Y Generation is through plenty of campaigns and gifts.

-The rate of liking the page of brands is 40% on Facebook, while Twitter‘s brand followers rate is 18%.
+The rate of liking brands' pages is 40% on Facebook, while Twitter‘s brand followers' rate is 18%.
 While the average number of popular brands on Facebook is 18, one in every 2 users likes the pages of at least 7 brands.

-6 out of 10 young people who like these brands prefer to follow their brand shares in a quiet way, while 33% of the users share their user comments;
+6 out of 10 young people who like these brands prefer to follow their brand shares quietly, while 33% of the users engage through comments;

 26% of the users are only reading brand messages.
-The majority of young people who prefer brands on social media prefer to follow the brand to get information about the brand and to support the brand, while only 8% say they like brand pages for promotions.
+The majority of young people who follow brands on social media prefer to follow the brand to get information about the brand and to support it, while only 8% say they like brand pages for promotions.

-Two of the three brands that Y Generation is most likely to follow sportswear and electronic brands.
-60% of this generation will pay extra money to time-saving products, while 62% say it is worth paying more money if the product is original and original.
+Two out of three brands that the Y Generation is most likely to follow are sportswear and electronic brands.
+60% of this generation will pay extra money for time-saving products, while 62% say it is worth paying more money if the product is original.